capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

    :align: center
    :scale: 50%

-In the displayed view, it is shown the general info about the offering and its included product, the characteristics of the product, the price plans of the offering, and the existing relationships.
+In the displayed view, it is shown the general info about the offering and its included data source, the characteristics of the data source, and the price plans of the offering.

 .. image:: ./images/user/search8.png
    :align: center